mayuska/event-handler/README.md

-## Simple event handler:
+## Simple event handler
-Event handler that allows you to add listeners and fire events in simple manner.
-Any given event can be suspended from firing and also can be resuspended.
+- Event handler that allows you to add listeners and fire events in simple manner.
+- You can register as many functions to one event as you want.
+- Any given event can be suspended from firing and also can be resuspended.
-Also you can remove any given event no matter if it's suspended or active.
+- Also you can remove any given event no matter if it's suspended or active.
-This library is environment agnostic so it can be used in nodeJS and browser environment.
+- This library is environment agnostic so it can be used in nodeJS and browser environment.

 ### Developed with:
 - Vanilla js